Stargate (music producers): Notable collaborations

 Stargate and Ne-Yo collaborated on the hit single "Unfaithful" for Barbadian singer Rihanna's 2006 album A Girl Like Me.
 In the same year, Stargate again collaborated with Ne-Yo for the single "Irreplaceable", recorded by US singer Beyoncé.
-The single topped the Billboard Hot 100 for ten consecutive weeks in 2006–07.
-Also in 2006, Stargate and Taj Jackson gave US singer-songwriter Lionel Richie with "I Call It Love" his first R&B hit in 10 years.
+The single topped the Billboard Hot 100 for ten consecutive weeks in 2006 and 2007.
+Also in 2006, Stargate and Taj Jackson gave singer-songwriter Lionel Richie with "I Call It Love", his first R&B hit in 10 years.

 With the team's contributions to music, Stargate emerged as the No. 1 hot producer on the 2006 Billboard Year End Chart.
-In the following year, Stargate received a Spellemann (Norwegian Grammy).
-The team received three awards at the ASCAP Pop Music Awards 2007 in Los Angeles, for the songs "So Sick", "Sexy Love" and "Unfaithful"; and two awards at the ASCAP Rhythm & Soul Awards 2007 for "So Sick" and "Sexy Love".
-They were named Songwriters of the Year at the 2007 ASCAP/PRS in London, receiving nine awards including Song of the Year for "So Sick".
+In the following year, Stargate received a Spellemann (a Norwegian equivalent of the Grammys).
+The team received three awards at the 2007 ASCAP Pop Music Awards for the songs "So Sick", "Sexy Love" and "Unfaithful"; and two awards at the 2007 ASCAP Rhythm & Soul Awards for "So Sick" and "Sexy Love".
+They were named Songwriters of the Year at the 2007 ASCAP/PRS, receiving nine awards including Song of the Year for "So Sick".

 In 2007, "Beautiful Liar", a duet between Knowles and Colombian singer Shakira, became another hit for Stargate, reaching No. 1 in more than 30 countries including the United Kingdom.
-The song earned Hermansen and Eriksen the Ivor Novello Award for Best-Selling British song.
-Although "Beautiful Liar" is chiefly an American song, it includes British songwriters Amanda Ghost and Ian Dench, thus eligible for the award.
+The song earned Hermansen and Eriksen the Ivor Novello Award for Best-Selling British song (the song was composed by British songwriters Amanda Ghost and Ian Dench, thus making it eligible for the award).

-At the 2008 ASCAP Pop Music Awards, Hermansen and Eriksen received five awards for most performed songs, including "Irreplaceable" among the top five.
+At the 2008 ASCAP Pop Music Awards, Hermansen and Eriksen received five awards for most performed songs, with "Irreplaceable" among the top five.
 Stargate was named Best Hitmakers in Rolling Stone magazine's "Best of Rock 2008".
-Eriksen and Hermansen received Grammy nominations for five separate songs in six categories for the 2008 Grammy Awards, including Record of the Year for "Irreplaceable", Best R&B Song for "Hate That I Love You" and Best Dance Record for "Don't Stop the Music".
+At the 2008 Grammy Awards, Eriksen and Hermansen received nominations for five separate songs in six categories, including Record of the Year for "Irreplaceable", Best R&B Song for "Hate That I Love You" and Best Dance Record for "Don't Stop the Music".